andrewning/sortphotos/README.md

 However, this option will copy even hidden files like .DS_Store.

+## ignore EXIF
+If you don't want to use EXIF data at all (even if it exists) and just use time stamps you can add the ``--ignore-exif`` flag.

+## change time of day when the day "begins"
+If you are taking photos for an event that goes past midnight, you might want the early morning photos to be grouped with those from the previous day.
+By default the new day begins at midnight, but if you wanted any photos taken before 4AM to be grouped with the previous day you can use
+``--day-begins 4``
+The argument to the flag should be an integer between 0-23 corresponding to the hours of the day starting at midnight.

 # Automation

 *Note while sortphotos.py was written in a cross-platform way, the following instructions for automation are specific to OS X.  For other operating systems there are of course ways to schedule tasks or submit cron jobs, but I will leave that as an exercise to the reader.*